Payments in a nutshell

 - an initial transaction by entering the payment data (Initial payment)

 - a subsequent transaction selecting the stored payment method (One-click payment)

 A CIT initial transaction is a precondition for the subsequent transactions because the payment data needs to be entered by the customer which then generates a token that can be used to trigger further transactions on a later stage.

-Contrary to CITs, there are transactions which are triggered by the merchant himself.
+Contrary to CITs, there are transactions which are triggered by the merchants themselves.
 To do so, the merchant stores a token created out of the initial transaction.
-This token is linked to the respective customer data and will be referenced for all subsequent transactions.
+This token is linked to the respective customer data and will be referenced for all the subsequent transactions.

 The merchant triggers the transactions in the background to handle these scenarios: